 Once your school year has ended, you will also want to halt the automated CSV export.
 This can be configured within your SIS in most cases.
 Once your Master Schedule has been set for the new academic year, you'll want to ensure that the SIS query is configured for the correct year, and then you can resume the automated delivery to your local server file.

-It is important that you maintain the same headers and file location on your automated CSV if you want to re-use your existing jobs for the new year.
+It is important that you maintain the same headers, file location, and file name on your automated CSV if you want to re-use your existing jobs for the new year.
 A change of either will result in your having to completely reconfigure the existing jobs.

 3. Reconfigure your jobs, if needed

 If you have any changes for the new year, like a Class naming convention change, or you want to adjust your inclusion or exclusion rules, you can edit your existing jobs to account for these changes.
 If you are scaling up to a complete district rollout, you can clone existing jobs or start from scratch to ensure you are provisioning all of your classes.
 More on the job creation process can be found here.

 If your teachers have provisioned classes from the previous year, it is best practice to include the academic year in the Class Name mapping to avoid any confusion between current and previous classes year over year.

 4. Delete previous year's PROVISIONED and DECLINED classes